ItisSierra/ItisSierra/README.md

-I'm a self-taught creative software engineer.
+I'm a self-taught software engineer.

 About me